Owned byHermitage Offshore Services

 Overview all eight BSI vessels now owned by Hermitage Offshore Services Ltd:

-Yno 294 NAO Prosper - delivered on September 6, 2012, original name Blue Prosper.
+Yno 294 Hermit Prosper - delivered on September 6, 2012, original name Blue Prosper.

 Yno 296 Hermit Thunder - delivered May 13, 2013, original name Blue Thunder.